stephane-caron/fip-walkgen/README.md

-# 3D walking by predictive control of the floating-base pendulum
+# 3D walking by NMPC of the floating-base pendulum

 Source code for https://hal.archives-ouvertes.fr/hal-01481052